-SOCIAL SUBJECTS- GEOGRAPHY
+SOCIAL SUBJECTS - GEOGRAPHY

-Unit 1: Physical Environments.
+Unit 1: Physical Environments:

-- River Landscapes in Scotland.
-Formation of river landscape features and how land is used for farming, forestry, hydro-electric power/ wind power and tourism. - Case study.
-The River Clyde and its tributaries. - Glaciated Landscapes in Scotland.
-The impact of the Ice Age on the Scottish landscape and how mountain landscapes are used. - Pupils will also study National Parks in Scotland and why land users may be in conflict. - Case Studies.
-Loch Lomond and the Trossachs National Park; - Ben Nevis/Fort William area.
+- River Landscapes in Scotland: formation of river landscape features and how land is used for farming, forestry, hydro-electric power/wind power and tourism. - Case Study: the River Clyde and its tributaries. - Glaciated Landscapes in Scotland: the impact of the Ice Age on the Scottish landscape and how mountain landscapes are used. - Pupils will also study National Parks in Scotland and why land users may be in conflict. - Case Study: Loch Lomond and the Trossachs National Park. - Ben Nevis/Fort William area.

-Unit 2: Global Issues.
+Unit 2: Global Issues:

-- The Lands of the Arctic Tundra.
-Climate and environment, traditional ways of life, mineral exploitation and the impact of climate change. - Case Studies: The Alaska Pipeline; Climate change in Greenland. - Environmental Hazards.
-Distribution, causes, effects and management of Volcanoes, Earthquakes and Tropical Storms (hurricanes). - Case Studies.
-Eyjafjallojokull volcano (Iceland 2010); Japan earthquake and tsunami (2011); Indian Ocean earthquake and tsunami (2004); Hurricane Sandy (2012); Typhoon Haiyan- Philippines (2013) - Deforestation in the Amazon Rainforest: Causes, effects, sustainable development of the rainforest.
+- The Lands of the Arctic Tundra: climate and environment, traditional ways of life, mineral exploitation, and the impact of climate change. - Case Studies: the Alaska Pipeline, climate change in Greenland. - Environmental Hazards: distribution, causes, effects and management of volcanoes, earthquakes and tropical ttorms (hurricanes). - Case Studies: Eyjafjallajökull Volcano (Iceland 2010), Japan earthquake and tsunami (2011), Indian Ocean earthquake and tsunami (2004), Hurricane Sandy (2012), Typhoon Haiyan- Philippines (2013) - Deforestation in the Amazon Rainforest: causes, effects, sustainable development of the rainforest.

-- Use a range of mapping skills in geographical contexts in Scotland and Britain. - Use a range of research skills applied to developed and developing countries drawn from global geographical contexts. - Use numerical and graphical information in the context of a global geographical issue. - Further enhance a range of cross curricular skills such as IT skills, and thinking skills (reasoning, justifying and analysing) to create confident and successful learners.
+- Use a range of mapping skills in geographical contexts in Scotland and Britain. - Use a range of research skills applied to developed and developing countries drawn from global geographical contexts. - Use numerical and graphical information in the context of a global geographical issue. - Further enhance a range of cross-curricular skills such as IT skills and thinking skills (reasoning, justifying and analysing) to create confident and successful learners.

-In the 21st century, with growing awareness of the impact of human activity upon the environment the study of Geography fosters positive life-long attitudes of environmental stewardship, sustainability and global citizenship.
+In the 21st century, with growing awareness of the impact of human activity upon the environment, the study of Geography fosters positive life-long attitudes of environmental stewardship, sustainability and global citizenship.
 This qualification will furnish learners with the knowledge and skills to enable them to contribute effectively to their local community and wider society.

-Studying Geography can lead to a great number of careers as diverse as a cartographer, commercial/ residential surveyor, Environmental consultant, government, HR, teaching and town planner.
+Studying Geography can lead to a great number of careers as diverse as a cartographer, commercial/ residential surveyor, environmental consultant, government, HR, teaching and town planner.

 The purpose of History is to provide learners with insights into their own lives and the society in which they live.
 By examining the past, they discover their heritage as members of a community, a country and the wider world.
-History provides learners with both a perspective on, and an understanding of, the forces which have shaped their own society and societies in other countries.
+History provides learners with both a perspective on - and an understanding of - the forces which have shaped their own society and societies in other countries.

-Studying history can lead to a great number of careers as diverse as the media, government, heritage organisations, conservations, teaching, museums, the police and law.
+Studying History can lead to a great number of careers as diverse as media, government, heritage organisations, conservations, teaching, museums, the police and law.

-SOCIAL SUBJECTS-HISTORY
+SOCIAL SUBJECTS - HISTORY

-Unit 1: Scotland and the era of the Great War 1914-19
+Unit 1: Scotland and the era of the Great War 1914-18

-From this unit pupils will gain an understanding of the cause of World War 1.
+From this unit, pupils will gain an understanding of the cause of World War One.
 Pupils will also gain an understanding of the conditions endured by soldiers in the trenches and the impact of new technology on warfare.
-Pupils then move on to study the final months of war and the Treaty of Versailles and its effects on Germany.
+Pupils then move on to study the final months of war, the Treaty of Versailles and its effects on Germany.

-Unit 2: Red Flag: The Tsar, Lenin and the Russian Revolution, 1894-1921
+Unit 2: Red Flag: the Tsar, Lenin and the Russian Revolution, 1894-1921

-From this unit pupils will gain an understanding of the Romanov dynasty and how the Tsar governed Russia.
-Pupils will also gain an understanding of the impact World War 1 had on Russia and why in February 1917 the Tsar abdicated.
+From this unit, pupils will gain an understanding of the Romanov Dynasty and how the Tsar governed Russia.
+Pupils will also gain an understanding of the impact World War One had on Russia and why, in February 1917, the Tsar abdicated.
 Pupils will also gain an understanding of why the Provisional Government failed and why the Reds won the Russian Civil War.